OpenMS/OpenMS-docs/docs/openms-applications-and-tools/command-line-interface.md

 - `-in`

   Specify an input file in the command line using the `-in` argument.
-The input file should have an mzML format.
-If not, use the file converter to convert the file to one using an mzML format.
+The input file should be in a supported format.
+If not, use the file converter to convert the file to one of the supported formats.
 For more information, view the file handling documentation.
 - `-out`

   Specify an output file in the command line using the `-out` argument.
-The output file should have an mzML format, the same format as the input file.
 - `-ini`

   Specify an INI file in the command line using the `-ini` argument.
 TOPP uses INI files to set parameters specific to the command line tool being called.